subzone/TerraformDrifter/README.md

 ## Usage

 After installing the extension, you can add the Terraform Drift task to any of your pipelines.
+Currently task does not do installation of terraform, so that should be handled with task preceding TerraformDrift.
+Also this iteration supports only Azure deployments, aws and google will be supported soon.

+    - task: TerraformDrift@1
+        inputs:
+            workingDirectory: 'Your working dir where your terraform files are'
+            azureSubscription: 'Service Connection to Azure'`

 ## Contributing

-Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License